padiketeku/EarthObservation101-Practicals/Activity-08-Analysing Spectral Reflectance Curves of Surface Types.md

 - urban
 - forest <br>

+2, describe the spectral response curve for each surface type, including all the bands used

-2, explain the variations in spectral characteristics between the surface types
+3, explain the variations in spectral characteristics between the surface types

 **The End**